I-am-Signal/Kinnection/README.md

 - `ANG_PORT_LOCAL`: Port of the Angular app when developing locally.
 - `MANUAL_EMAIL_VERIFICATION`: Address to be sent emails to for manual verification emailing service is functional.
 This is NOT the sender email.
 - `MYSQL_EXTERNAL_HOST`: Name of the local host connection of the database.

+### Migration Container Vars

+- `MIG_CONTAINER_PORT`: Port at which the container internally binds to the backend migration app.
+- `MIG_EXTERNAL_PORT`: Port at which the backend migration app is bound to your host machine and can be accessed.